Chairman, President and Chief Executive Officer

 With his full-time driving career behind him, Andretti continues to set the standard in the racing industry, albeit from behind the pit wall.

-Andretti, who has two sons (Marco and Lucca) and a daughter (Marissa), resides in Indianapolis with his wife Jodi, two cats and a dog.
+Andretti, who has three sons (Marco, Lucca and Mario) and two daughters (Marissa and Mia), resides in Indianapolis with his wife Jodi, two cats and a dog.

 - 1991 CART PPG Indy Car World Series champion